awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

-# Create a Pipeline in CodePipeline That Uses Resources from Another AWS Account<a name="pipelines-create-cross-account"></a>
+# Create a pipeline in CodePipeline that uses resources from another AWS account<a name="pipelines-create-cross-account"></a>

 You might want to create a pipeline that uses resources created or managed by another AWS account\.
 For example, you might want to use one account for your pipeline and another for your CodeDeploy resources\.